 The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through home-based rehabilitation, health coaching, self-awareness, self-management and social awareness.

-Dr. Benzo's areas of research and clinical interest include mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication and physical activity, and how these approaches relate to health outcomes.
+The lab's areas of research and clinical focus include chronic obstructive pulmonary disease (COPD), mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication and physical activity, and how these approaches relate to health outcomes.

-Ongoing research projects in Dr. Benzo's Mindful Breathing Lab include:
+Ongoing research projects in our lab include:

 - Multicomponent intervention to decrease COPD-related hospitalizations.
-This project studies rehospitalization rates, quality of life and physical activity using motivational interviewing-based health coaching plus home pulmonary rehabilitation in patients with COPD after discharge from an exacerbation-related hospitalization.
+This project studied rehospitalization rates, quality of life and physical activity using motivational interviewing-based health coaching plus home pulmonary rehabilitation in patients with COPD after discharge from an exacerbation-related hospitalization.
 (NIH, National Heart, Lung, and Blood Institute RO1)